BlackHolePerturbationToolkit/kerrgeodesic_gw/README.md

 ### Requirements

 This package requires the Python-based free mathematics software system [SageMath](https://www.sagemath.org/) (at least version 9.3).
+For versions of SageMath lower than 9.3, only version 0.3.2 of the package will work.

 *NB:* the version of SageMath shipped with Ubuntu 20.04 is only 9.0; instead of the Ubuntu package `sagemath`, install then the most recent binary for Ubuntu 20.04